Use remote commands in two ways:

-Vendor Integrations - solutions pre-built for a vendor SDK using a native remote command module that implements the vendor API and a matching vendor tag in iQ Tag Management.
-(See List of Remote Commands Integrations)
+Vendor Integrations - Solutions pre-built for a vendor SDK using a native remote command module that implements the vendor API and a matching vendor tag in iQ Tag Management.
+Learn more about Remote Commands Integrations.

 This feature is primarily used for cases where data held inside the non-rendered web view needs to be passed back to the native code for further processing.
 For example, you may need to access a value stored in a cookie or localStorage inside the Tealium iQ web view.
 Another use for this feature would be to personalize parts of your app, for example, you may wish to trigger a survey in the app once the user has been through a particular journey, such as making a purchase.